Cave deposits reveal Pleistocene permafrost thaw, absent predicted levels of CO2 release.

 During the course of two years, the researchers dated 73 cave deposits from several now-frozen caves in Canada.
 The deposits offer tell-tale clues to climatological history because they only form when the ground is thawed and water is dripping in a cave.
 By dating the age of the speleothems, the scientists were able to determine when in the past the regions had thawed.

-Shakun said the results are very similar to the earlier Siberian study, suggesting that Arctic permafrost became more stable over the ice age cycles of the past couple million years.
+Shakun said the results are very similar to the earlier Siberian study, suggesting that Arctic permafrost became more stable over the ice age cycles of the past couple of million years.

 But he said the team was surprised to find that many of the speleothems from the high Arctic turned out to be much younger than expected.
 Their relatively young ages mean permafrost thawing formed mineral deposits when the world was not much warmer than it is today.